So, you’ve decided you want that dream tropical island wedding? You adventurous little soul, you!

 We wanted a warm climate with the least chance of rain and based on the statistics that Ryan compiled (he created a spreadsheet with climate trends for the past 5 years!) mid to late February was the ideal time of year.
 Right before peak season in March avoiding the price tags and high temperatures (and sweaty wedding photos.. ew!) and right after the tourist influx from Chinese New Year in early Feb.

-Not to dampen this blog with climate change rambles but these days, the weather is pretty unpredictable regardless of the season.
 We struck it lucky on Saturday February 21st, yet the couple on the following Saturday had rain for most of the day.
-So it’s best to have a wet weather alternative planned just incase, even if it’s highly unlikely that you’ll use it.
+Not to dampen this blog with climate change rambles but these days, the weather is pretty unpredictable regardless of the season so really we get just how lucky we were!
+So, with that said, it’s best to have a wet weather alternative planned just in case, even if it’s highly unlikely that you’ll use it.

 Which are the best resorts in Koh Samui for Weddings?